 You could then pinpoint your position with adequate accuracy for the expansive Sahara because, unless you were looking for a cache (which we’d buried the previous day for Desert Riders), that was good enough to locate yourself.
 Otherwise, as the Austrian guys had done, you had to scan and carefully calibrate your paper maps (taking into account the map’s projection format) so that the moving cursor dot would mark your precise location.

+Tefedest (Algeria).
 Scraps of tracks on the ‘Overland’ map layer.
 Not helpful (like old TPC aero maps).
+(Don’t start me on this ‘scraps’ thing on the OSM database…)

-Since then digital mapping has come on to the point where there are topo maps of the middle of the Sahara matching the classic IGNs.
-Problem is that unlike the paper maps, these OSM-supported maps have been in part automatically rendered – the discontinuous scraps of tracks are a dead give away, as above (southern Tefedest, Algeria).
-Given the restrictions on overlanding in this part of Algeria, such maps will take forever to be completed while the IGNs show it how is was (and still is).
-But with Gaia GPS it’s also possible to download high-res WYSIWYG satellite imagery to use offline.
-Plus there’s nothing to stop you travelling with paper IGNs or similar, or scans of them on your device.
+Since then digital mapping has improved to the point where there are topo maps based on OSM of the middle of the Sahara nearly matching the classic IGNs.
+Problem is, unlike the paper maps, these OSM-supported maps have been in partautomatically rendered – the discontinuous scraps of tracks are a dead give away, as above (southern Tefedest, Algeria).
+A year later and I see I was quite wrong about this.
+These disconnected tracks and paths – some less than a hundred metres long, have actually been added – presumably remotely from aerial imagery – by over-zealous OSM contributors whose understanding of ‘ground truth’ is… different.
+I have since found them all over southern Morocco on the OSM database, often with no path visible on any of the aerial layers and very often the work of one contributor who just does not get it.
+It can sure make it hard to see the main track among all the clutter.
+Anyway, even with the on and off lifting restrictions on overlanding in this part of Algeria, such maps will still take forever to be completed with genuine tracklogs while the IGNs show it how is was (and still is).
+But with Gaia GPS Premium it’s also possible to download high-res WYSIWYG satellite imagery to use offline (see bottom of page).
+Plus there’s nothing to stop you travelling with paper IGNs or similar, or scan of them on your device.

 Tablet + Gaia GPS app vs Garmin Montana GPS